minqiaowang/oracle-sharded-database/data-dependent-routing/data-dependent-routing.md

 # Data Dependent Routing

 ## Introduction
-This lab is just to understand how the routing works when a `sharding_key` is specified using SQL*Plus.
+In this lab you will understand how the routing works when a `sharding_key` is specified using SQL*Plus.
 For production application scenario, you would be using Oracle Integrated Connection pools – UCP, OCI, ODP.NET, JDBC etc which will allow direct routing based on the `sharding_key`.

 Estimated Lab Time: 10 minutes.

 ### Objectives

 In this lab, you will perform the following steps:
-- Connect to a shard by specifying a `sharding_key` - via the shard director
+- Connect to a shard by specifying a `sharding_key` - via the shard director.
-- Connect to the shardcatalog via `GDS$CATALOG` service
+- Connect to the shardcatalog via `GDS$CATALOG` service.

 ### Prerequisites